hazelcast/hazelcast-jet/site/docs/operations/job-management.md

 description: How to manage lifecycle of processing jobs in Jet.
 ---

+Once a Jet job is submitted, it has its own lifecycle on the cluster which is distinct from the submitter.
+Jet offers several ways to manage the job after it's been submitted to the cluster.

 ## Submitting Jobs

 You can submit jobs to a cluster using the `jet submit` command